The satisfactory academic progress (SAP) policy governs the eligibility of all Berklee students for enrollment and

 In cases where suspension appeals are granted, students are placed on academic/financial aid probation and must sign and agree to the terms of an academic recovery contract, developed in collaboration with a designated academic advisor.
 Students are given access to register/enroll for their next semester only after the academic recovery contract is signed.

-The Dean's Office for Student Advising and Success will review each student’s progress in completing the terms of their academic recovery contract and make one of the following determinations:
+The Dean's Office for Student Success will review each student’s progress in completing the terms of their academic recovery contract and make one of the following determinations:

 - Students who now meet or exceed the three satisfactory academic progress standards and fulfilled all conditions of their academic recovery contract will have their enrollment/financial aid eligibility conditionally restored.